Course Overview and Goals

 Religious ObservancesWe will go by the policy for religious observances set forth by the University:

-Campus policy regarding religious observances requires that faculty make every effort to deal reasonably and fairly with all students who, because of religious obligations, have conflicts with scheduled exams, assignments or required attendance.
-In this class, we will try to accommodate religious conflicts in a reasonable manner.
+Campus policy regarding religious observances requires that faculty make every effort to deal reasonably and fairly with all students who, because of religious obligations, have conflicts with scheduled exams, assignments, or required attendance. we will try to accommodate religious conflicts in a reasonable manner.
 Please check the exam dates and submit all requests for adjustments within the first four weeks of class.
+See the campus policy regarding religious observances for full details.

-This course has benefited from the organization and experience from prior versions of this class taught by Evan Chang, Jim Baker, Amer Diwan, Michael Main, William Waite, Martin Hirzel, and Clayton Lewis.
+This course has benefited from the organization and experience from prior versions of this class taught by Jim Baker, Amer Diwan, Michael Main, William Waite, Martin Hirzel, and Clayton Lewis.